wordproof/wordproof-timestamp/readme.txt

 4. Change the settings in the WordProof Timestamp plugin options panel.

 == Changelog ==
-= 3.0.1 =
+= 3.0.2 =
-*Release date: May 3rd, 2022*
+*Release date: May 12th, 2022*
-* We have added a menu item to quickly go to the WordProof settings.
+* Fixes error with custom post types that do not support custom fields.
+* Removes warning for .env not found for some server setups.

 == Upgrade Notice ==
 = 3.0.0 =